Swastik2740S/Backend_components/AUTH/Session-Cookie-Backend/readme.md

   "password": "password123"
 }

+- 🔹 Get All (This endpoint contains the session auth without the session id you cant get all users) GET /api/user
+{
+  "email": "test4gmail.com",
+  "password": "test4123"
+}

 # 📚 Learning Goals
 - By exploring this project, you’ll learn:
-- The difference between session-based authentication
+- The Client Based Session authentication
 - How to secure passwords using bcrypt
 - How to use express-session for managing user sessions
 - How cookies work in authentication